ONLY ON 3: 97 Animals Found in One Effingham Home

 That’s just part of what Chris Chinni had to say as he was being put in handcuffs by Effingham County Sheriff’s.

-“97 animals is a new one to me because I just had 3 mamas that just had puppies at one time and my wife has been working with rescue units to get rid of those,” explained Chinni.
+“Ninety-seven animals is a new one to me because I just had three mamas that just had puppies at one time and my wife has been working with rescue units to get rid of those,” explained Chinni.

 “That’s because when they came to the house yesterday she didn’t even have a chance to clean up the house yet.”